whsv26/2024-09-otus-spring-sviridov/hw10-spring-mvc-rest/README.md

-Переписать приложение с использованием AJAX и REST-контроллеров
+Rewrite the Application Using AJAX and REST Controllers

-## Цель
+## Goal

-Использовать Spring MVC для разработки современных AJAX/SPA приложений c помощью Spring MVC
+Use Spring MVC to develop modern AJAX/SPA applications with Spring MVC

-## Результат
+## Result

-Современное приложение на стеке Spring
+A modern application on the Spring stack

-## Описание
+## Description

-- Переписать приложение с классических View на AJAX архитектуру и REST-контроллеры
+- Rewrite the application from classic Views to an AJAX architecture and REST controllers
-- Минимум: получение одной сущности и отображение её на странице с помощью XmlHttpRequest, fetch api или jQuery
+- Minimum: fetch a single entity and display it on a page using XmlHttpRequest, fetch API, or jQuery
-- Опционально максимум: полноценное SPA приложение на React/Vue/Angular, только REST-контроллеры
+- Optional maximum: a full-fledged SPA application using React/Vue/Angular, using only REST controllers
-- Протестировать все эндпойнты REST-контроллеров с моками зависимостей
+- Test all REST controller endpoints with mocked dependencies